 The vans are still rusty and dirty, the surf instructors are still smoking weed, the boards are always full of sand, dirty and crashed, the wetsuits are smelly and have holes, and no one has really brought nothing new to the beach, about their service.
 And when you go with a nice project to the best local accommodation, or to the biggest company, that you think may match their service,… It’s just a big disappointment… (and no more comments about it,…) For now, I see no vision,…

 My biggest question is – the youngest party boys and girls I get it!
 The more mature adults with a budget, I don’t get it, why they still pay a bad service,… Because you already have some good services around.
 And don’t get confused when it’s called luxury.
 That is not what I am referencing; you need to search for quality!

 So with this text, full of confused ideas, let’s start a new journey, where I will be sharing with anyone interested, the legacy of my last 20 years studying: the essence of all sports biomechanics, the human movement patterns, and my pedagogical point of view, and spread a WORD about Good Surf Good Love – RESPECT!

-Hope you can join our Manifest of Good Surf Good Love of Mood and behaviour!
+I hope you can join our Manifest of Good Surf Good Love of Mood and behavior!